 As her parents walked her down the aisle, Shiv was blushing.
 You could see the sheer joy on everyone’s faces as they watched the ceremony at the Mandap.
 Our beautiful Bride dressed in a red Sabyasachi lehenga was glowing in the middle of the mandap where Shiv complemented her with his eyes.
 Pandit ji continued the ceremony with the parents of the bride’s blessings and the groom’s sister tied a knot.

 Soon it was a moment where these two went around the holy fire at the Eagles Nest Golf Course.
 There were some very special moments shared by the couple in this royal Indian outdoor ceremony.
 Luckily, we were able to photograph them in that split second before they faded.

 “Photography is the ability to capture a moment naturally which will not happen ever before or ever after.”

 Look around there is a lot happening in an Indian Wedding

 With experience, you learn to layer stories.
 At the beginning of our career, we were stuck at photographing what was happening.
 Now, we always look for what is happening in the background.
 Layering is where you can tell multiple stories in one single image; when garlands are being exchanged you can also find father looking at daughter or nieces of the bride crying tell a deeper story.
 Check out Jide Alakija, our mentor who has mastered this skill.

 Remember there is always something happening on a wedding day.
 You have to look around!

 Blessed by the Rain Gods at Eagles Nest

 Soon after the ceremony was concluded the Rain Gods blessed this wedding.
 Eagles nest has a beautiful indoor hall with glass walls overlooking the beautiful lakes of the property.
-Whenever you are looking for an outdoor venue always remember to look for a venue that has a backup indoor location for worst weather.
+Whenever you are looking for an outdoor venue, always remember to look for a venue that has a backup indoor location for the worst weather.